Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Introduction

 After the direct detection of GWs, there has been much interest in considering modifications of the history of the Universe, safely before BBN, to boost the primordial GW signal at observable frequencies.
-In Ref.~\cite{Gouttenoire:2021jhk}, it was shown that \mbox{$\Omega_{\rm GW}(f)\propto f^{-2(\frac{1-3w}{1+3w})}$}, where $w$ is the barotropic parameter of the Universe ($w=1/3$ for radiation domination).
-In Ref.~\cite{Co:2021lkc} a model was considered where there is a period of matter domination followed by kination, which would create a mountain-like peak in $\Omega_{\rm GW}$.
+In Ref. \cite{Gouttenoire:2021jhk}, it was shown that \mbox{$\Omega_{\rm GW}(f)\propto f^{-2(\frac{1-3w}{1+3w})}$}, where $w$ is the barotropic parameter of the Universe ($w=1/3$ for radiation domination).
+In Refs.~\cite{Co:2021lkc} and \cite{Gouttenoire:2021wzu} models were considered where there is a period of matter domination followed by kination, which would create a mountain-like peak in $\Omega_{\rm GW}$ (see also Ref.~~\cite{Gouttenoire:2021jhk}).
 Another possibility is to consider a stiff period after inflation that is not kination with $w=1$, but has a milder value of $w\approx 1/2$ and can be extended down to observable frequencies without destabilising the BBN because the peak is not so steep as in usual kination~\cite{Figueroa:2019paj}.
-A realisation of this in hybrid inflation with a non-canonical waterfall field was investigated in Ref.~\cite{Dimopoulos:2022mce, lucy}.
+A realisation of this in hybrid inflation with a non-canonical waterfall field was investigated in Refs.~\cite{Dimopoulos:2022mce,lucy}.